Governing policy: Acquisition Policy

 Project Coordinator coordinates the Acquisition Team comprised of Appraiser, Engineering staff, Relocation staff (when applicable), Construction Management staff and Project Coordinator and ensures the following steps are completed:- Determination of preliminary feasibility, including identification of a budget and source of funds for all acquisition activities.

 - Project Coordinator mails Preliminary Acquisition Notice to owner and obtains authority to conduct valuation and environmental activities.
-If environmental activities are invasive, obtain right of entry using the following document: Preliminary Acquisition Notice and Request to do Environmental Testing.
+If environmental activities are invasive, obtain right of entry using the Preliminary Acquisition Notice and Request to do Environmental Testing.

 - Project Coordinator enters project/property information into MINS, including preliminary analysis budget, identifying whether acquisition funds are federal or not in project funding comments section.